 These key board functions were competently executed by Marcia Briggs Wallace, Christine Saward, and Monique Lipton.
 Thanks for an amazing commitment of time and energy.

 Consulting Engineer Andy Willingham routinely FOILed DEC for updated data on pertinent advocacy issues.
-He also addressed Beautiful Earth, Dragon Springs, and Paradise Il matters.
-Consulting attorney John Lyons dealt with TEC.
-Consulting Ecologist Erik Kiviat assessed Beautiful Earth’s impact on local habitat The BKAA is extremely fortunate to collaborate with such a talented, dedicated team.
+He also addressed Thompson Education Center (TEC), Dragon Springs (DS), and Hopper Hill (HH).
+Consulting attorney John Lyons dealt with TEC, while consulting ecologist Erik Kiviat assessed HH’s draft Scope.
+The BKAA is extremely fortunate to collaborate with such a talented, dedicated team.
 Thank you everyone!